Gamma, Erlang, Chi-square distributions... all the same beast

 Let’s change the notation , so that , and we almost get , which is very close to the definition of Gamma distribution.

-I wasn’t accurate here with the transition from a sum to an integral, with sum/integral limits and with multiplier; however, it gives you a feel of what’s going on.
+I wasn’t accurate here with the transition from a sum to an integral, with sum/integral limits and with multiplier; however, it gives you an idea of what’s going on.

 As we know the cumulative probability function of our Gamma process from its Poisson counterpart , we can infer probability density function from it.
 I’ll be following the general logic of this Aerin Kim’s post.